When an asteroid is hurtling towards your house and you need to sell in record time, We Buy Any Home have your back.

-We Buy Any Home wanted to communicate their core offering; that is - if you need to sell your house quickly, they can make you an offer in 24 hours, with a potential sell in under 7 days.
+We Buy Any Home wanted to communicate their core offering - if you need to sell your house quickly, they can make you an offer in twenty four hours, with a potential sell in under seven days.

-So we recreated iconic movie moments where a leading character needs to sell their house quickly, starting with an end of world event…
+So, we recreated iconic movie moments in which the leading character is forced to sell their house quickly, starting, naturally, with an end of world event…

-The world's last hope has failed to save the planet, and the asteroid is heading straight for us.
-The Space Centre is on high alert, a buzz of the world's smartest minds whirring together to work out exactly when and where it'll hit.
-The reveal is that the asteroid is heading straight for the home of one of the teams quirkier scientists… to an uncomfortable silence across the command centre.
+The final option to save the planet has failed, an asteroid is hurtling towards earth.
+The Space Centre is on high alert, a buzz of the world's smartest minds whirring together to determine exactly when and where it'll hit.
+And then, as if the situation could get no worse, the revelation that the asteroid in question is heading directly for the home of one of the team's quirkier Scientists…

-With experienced comedy Director Barry Kimber on board, Brave Spark ensured the brand message was delivered in a punchy, yet humorous way to raise brand awareness.
+With experienced comedy Director, Barry Kimber on board, Brave Spark ensured the brand message was delivered in a punchy, humorous way to optimise brand awareness.

-Great casting was key to creating a recognisable sci-fi spoof, as was the art direction, lighting, camera moves, wardrobe and music.
-To create a convincing world for the film, we also had the music composed as a unique commission, playing on the tropes of a big Hollywood soundtrack, while ending on a bespoke string, that will reappear in the forthcoming ads of this series.
+Great casting was key to achieving a recognisable sci-fi spoof, as was the art direction, lighting, camera moves, wardrobe and music.
+We pulled out all the stops had the music composed as a unique commission, playing on the tropes of a big Hollywood soundtrack, while ending on a bespoke string, that will reappear in the forthcoming ads of this series.

 Our biggest challenge was creating the slick sci-fi control room using just one row of desks, a huge green screen and a rotating cast of extras.
 But luckily, our in-house VFX team were here to help, layering the filmed elements in post-production to create the show stopping, opening shot.